simtop/GeoQuiz/README.md

-# FirstApp
+# GeoQuiz
-First app using only activities
+A simple android app using Activities, Layouts, and Explicit Intents.